fedoranimus/todoist-api/source/includes/v7/_sync.md

 Parameter | Description
 --------- | -----------
-commands | A JSON array of Command object.
-Each command will be processed in the specified order. token | API token
+commands *JSON* | A JSON array of Command object.
+Each command will be processed in the specified order. token *String* | API token

 ### Command object